nomath4u/radiusnetworks.github.io/_posts/2013-10-21-corebluetooth-doesnt-let-you-see-ibeacons.md

 1. It initializes the CBCentralManager in the viewDidLoad method.
 2. Once CBCentralManager is intitialized, the centralManagerDidUpdateState method starts scanning for any BluetoothLE peripheral, regardless of offered services.
 3. For each BluetoothLE advertisement that is seen, the didDiscoverPeripheral method is called, which logs everything visible about that peripheral.
+4. That same method then requests a connection to the peripheral, which causes the didConnectPeripheral method to be called.
-4. That same method then requests discovery of services for that peripheral, which are logged in the didDiscoverServices method.
+4. The didConnectPeripheral method then requests discovery of services for that peripheral, which are logged in the didDiscoverServices method.

 I ran this code on an iPhone while an iBeacon was transmitting in the vicinity, then looked at the logs.
 As expected, I did see something show up in the logs once per second, and only when that iBeacon was transmitting.
 What I saw, however, wasn't very useful: